johnashu/Harmony-Airdrop/README.md

 npm install .
 ```

-create .env file and add the private key and harmony RPC endpoint.:
+Create a `.env` file and add the private key and harmony RPC endpoint.:

+Change the amount to send.

 ```
+# Amout to send in ONE
+TO_SEND = 1.2276

 HMY_PRIVATE_KEY="0x1111111111111111111111111111111111"
 HMY_RPC_URL='https://api.s0.t.hmny.io'

+# These should not need to be changed for Harmony ONE.
 GAS_LIMIT = 25000
 GAS_PRICE = 1000000000

-TO_SEND = 1.2276
 DECIMALS= 1e18
 ```